foxglove/mcap/go/cli/mcap/README.md

   deprecate the old name.
 The deprecation warning for the old name should indicate the new name for this functionality.
-- If some option that you use is deprecated without a clear migration path, please file a [Github issue](https://github.com/foxglove/mcap/issues) explaining your use-case.
+- If some option that you use is deprecated without a clear migration path, please file a [GitHub issue](https://github.com/foxglove/mcap/issues) explaining your use case.